Everest Base Camp Trek: Your Complete Guide to an Unforgettable Journey

 Day 14: Departure from Nepal

 It’s time to say goodbye to Nepal as we transfer you to the airport for your departure.
-We hope you carry cherished memories of your Everest Base Camp climb and return home with a newfound appreciation for the beauty and greatness of the Himalayas.
+We hope you carry cherished memories of your Everest Base Camp trek and return home with a newfound appreciation for the beauty and greatness of the Himalayas.

-**Note:** Lukla flights are subject to weather conditions and may be canceled or delayed.
-It’s advisable to keep a buffer day post trek to account for any unforeseen circumstances.
+Note: Lukla flights are subject to weather conditions and may be canceled or delayed.
+It’s advisable to keep a buffer day post-trek to account for any unforeseen circumstances.
 Your safety and comfort are our top priorities throughout the journey.

 journey to ebc